eviedense/CI.SI/WRITING/PART 4 - VINDICATION (REVISED).md

 # 1
-# THRILL OF THE FIGHT!
+# Thrill of The Fight!
 ### CHICAGO, ILLINOIS, U.S.A
 ### 10:32PM, CST
 ### NOVEMBER 1ST, 2035